peavey2787/KasPriceChart/README.md

 If you don't want to use real-time data you can check mark Use only uploaded data

-Change the drop down menu to change the timespan of data shown in the chart
+Change the drop down menu to change the timespan of data shown in the chart.
+The number shown in the drop down menu's text box can actually be edited to further customize the data shown.